matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 ### Threaded receipts

-This MSC proposes allowing the same receipt type to exist multiple times in a room, once per thread (and once for the "main" timeline of the room).
+This MSC proposes allowing the same receipt type to exist multiple times in a room:

+* Once for the unthreaded timeline.
+* Once for the "main" timeline in the room.
+* Once per threaded timeline.

 This still does not allow a caller to move their receipts backwards in a room.

+It is not expected that a client would send both "unthreaded" and "threaded" receipts.

-The body of request to the [`/receipt` endpoint](https://spec.matrix.org/v1.2/client-server-api/#post_matrixclientv3roomsroomidreceiptreceipttypeeventid) gains the following fields:
+The body of request to the [`/receipt` endpoint](https://spec.matrix.org/v1.2/client-server-api/#post_matrixclientv3roomsroomidreceiptreceipttypeeventid) gains the following optional fields:

 * `thread_id` (`string`): The thread that the receipt belongs to (i.e. the `event_id` contained within the `m.relates_to` of the event represented by